How to Start an Airbnb Business Successfully in 2024

 Initial investment varies widely based on property size and location, but expect to invest $5,000-$15,000 for furniture, linens, kitchen supplies, and first-year operating expenses.
 Factor in emergency funds for repairs and slower booking periods during your first year of operation.

-Do I need special insurance for my Airbnb property?
+Do I need special insurance for my Airbnb rental?

 Leave a Reply